 In 2017, Kim was shortlisted for the Gina Wilkinson prize for her work as an emerging female director and participated in the Banff Residency, Writing in a Racialized Canada which brought together Canada's most exciting emerging BIPOC writers.
 In 2017, Kim was appointed as one of 2 artists to take part in the National Theatre Schools inaugural Artistic Leadership Program which aims to steward in the next generation of artists to lead the major artistic institutions in this country.
 In 2018, Kim participated in the Rumble Directors Lab as well as the Banff Playwrights Lab.

 In 2018, Kim had a 3 city world premiere of her play Kamloopa: An Indigenous Matriarch Story, which focuses on 3 Indigenous women's understanding of Indigeneity and the journey of reclaiming Indigenous matriarchal power.
 Under her direction Kamloopa was nominated for 8 Jessie Richardson awards and the production won the 2019 Jessie Richardson award for Significant Artistic Achievement, for Decolonizing Theatre Practices and Spaces.
 Kamloopa was also the first Indigenous play in the awards history to win Best Production and was the 2019 recipient of the Sydney J Risk prize for most outstanding emerging playwright.
 Kamloopa will be published by Talonbooks in the Fall of 2019.

-Kim continues to work on innovating a new methodology for engaging and creating Indigenous Theatre that embraces the practice of presencing Indigenous storytellers while also honouring the multi-dimensionality of having our ancestors tell stories with us.
+Kim continues to work on innovating new methodologies for engaging and creating Indigenous Theatre that embraces the practice of presencing Indigenous storytellers while also honouring the multi-dimensionality of having our ancestors tell stories with us.
 She is the innovator for the Fire Creation Methodology and Salish Earthing.

 Kim is extremely invested in community and youth engagement and has worked on the Mayor’s Task Force for Mental Health and Addiction, the City of Vancouver's Urban Aboriginal Peoples Advisory Committee, and as the Youth Program Manager at The Cultch she created and spearheaded the Indigenous Youth Initiative which focused on increasing urban Indigenous young people's artistic opportunities in Metro Vancouver.